gbif/hp-gb32/programme.md

 **Global Nodes meeting**
 Time: 09:00-17:00
-Venue: CSIRO venue
+Venue: CSIRO Black Mountain

 *This meeting is open to GBIF node managers*

 **Budget Committee meeting**
 Time: 09:00-12:30
-Venue: TBC
+Venue: CSIRO Discovery Centre

 *The meeting is open to members of the GBIF Budget Committee*

 **Nodes Steering Group meeting**
 Time: 09:00-12:30
-Venue: TBC
+Venue: CSIRO Discovery Centre

 *The meeting is open to members of the GBIF Nodes Steering Group*

 **Science Committee meeting**
 Time: 09:00-12:30
-Venue: TBC
+Venue: CSIRO Discovery Centre

 *The meeting is open to members of the GBIF Science Committee*

 **Executive Committee meeting 1**
 Time: 13:30-17:00
-Venue: TBC
+Venue: CSIRO Discovery Centre

 *The meeting is open to members of the GBIF Executive Committee*

 **Icebreaker - TBC**
 Start time: TBC
-Venue: TBC
+Venue: National Portrait Gallery

 *All GBIF Node managers, Governing Board delegates, GBIF committee members and invited observers are invited to join the Icebreaker*

 ### Wednesday 18 October 2023
 **Governing Board meeting Day 1**
 Time: 09:00-17:00
-Venue: TBC
+Venue: National Portrait Gallery

 *The meeting is open to Governing Board delegates, GBIF committee members and and invited observers*

 **GB30 Dinner**
 Time: TBC
-Venue: National Museum - TBC
+Venue: National Museum of Australia

 *All Governing Board delegates, GBIF committee members and invited observers are invited to join the dinner*

 ### Thursday 19 October 2022
 **Governing Board meeting Day 2**
 Time: 09:00-17:00
+Venue: National Portait Gallery

+*The meeting is open to Governing Board delegates, GBIF committee members and and invited observers*

+**Executive Committee meeting 2**
+Time: 17:00-18:00
 Venue: TBC

-*The meeting is open to Governing Board delegates, GBIF committee members and and invited observers*
+*The meeting is open to members of the GBIF Executive Committee*

 ### Friday 20 October 2023